Master Award in

 If a learner is not from a predominantly English-speaking country, proof of English language proficiency must be provided.

-After graduating from Master Award, students receive all certified documents from the London Academy of Sciences and also University Partners
+After graduating with Master Award, learners receive all certified documents from the UKeU.

 Certified Documents:

-- Accreditation of Prior Experiential Learning for Qualifications (APEL.Q) certified from University Partners for credit and tuition fee transfer
+- Accreditation of Prior Experiential Learning for Qualifications (APEL.Q) certified from UKeU for credit and tuition fee transfer.

-LAS UK Level 7 certification is the certified at the master level and is equivalent to:
+UKeU Master Award is the award at the master level and is equivalent to:

-- Level 7 certificate of Regulated Qualification Framework (RQF) of UK
+- Level 7 certificate of Regulated Qualifications Framework (RQF) of UK

 - Level 10 certificate of Scottish Credit and Qualifications Framework (SCQF)